 On the bottom/inside is the float (not visible) which closes when 80% of capacity has been reached.
-This permits expansion space in tank when temperature rises.
-See section on main hose.

 At any point a container is disconnected, BE SURE to install the "dust cap" over the OPD valve (if so equipped).

 Whenever the container is detached from the propane system, DO NOT allow the cylinder to move or roll around during transportation to and from the gas supplier.